NicoleMayer/pintos_project2/pintos_report.md

 Yes.
 We explain every parameter and the important line in these complex sections.

 **Q6: Did you leave commented-out code in your final submission?**

 No. We remove them in the final version.

 **Q7: Did you copy-paste code instead of creating reusable functions?**

 No. If some codes will repeat, we encapsulate the codes into a function and just invoke the function when needed.
 We will check the invalid memory for each system call, but different system calls need to check different things.
-So we use function `check_ptr2` for all system calls(`check_ptr2` is a new version to solve special situation).
+So we use function `check_ptr2` for all system calls (`check_ptr2` is a new version to solve special situation).

 **Q8: Are your lines of source code excessively long? (more than 100 characters)**
 No.

-**Q9: Did you re-implement linked list algorithms instead of using the provided list manipu-** **lation**
+**Q9: Did you re-implement linked list algorithms instead of using the provided list manipu-** **lation?**
 No.